Tutorial - Deploy your first application

 Objectives

-This tutorial guides you step by step through your first deployment on a Managed Kubernetes cluster.
+This tutorial guides you step by step to perform your first deployment on a Managed Kubernetes cluster.
 By the end of this guide, you will have:

 - Deployed a simple web application.